 The responsibility of the approval holder

-The approval holder has a responsibility to ensure that building components, which are approved under the GDV scheme, meet the requirement to obtain an approval during the entire approval period and that the building component is labeled in accordance with the Executive Order on the placement on the market and sales of building components that come into contact with drinking water before the product is marketed and sold.
+The approval holder has a responsibility to ensure that building components, which are approved under the GDV scheme, meet the requirement to obtain an approval during the entire approval period and that the building component is labelled in accordance with the Executive Order on the placement on the market and sales of building components that come into contact with drinking water before the product is marketed and sold.
 For GDV approvals issued from July 1 2016 the labelling of the approved building component with the "drop" mark is voluntary.

 The GDV scheme has become modernised

 With the new Executive Order of 29 June 2016, the GDV scheme has been modernised in several areas: